tldr-pages/tldr/pages/common/bzip2.md

 > A block-sorting file compressor.

-- Compress file:
+- Compress a file:

 `bzip2 {{path/to/file_to_compress}}`

-- Decompress file:
+- Decompress a file:

 `bzip2 -d {{path/to/compressed_file.bz2}}`

-- Decompress to console:
+- Decompress a file to standard output:

 `bzip2 -dc {{path/to/compressed_file.bz2}}`